22hemantgupta/Bulls_And_Cows/README.md

 ### Backend Information

-         * I wrote a code that checks for possible number of bulls and cows.
+         * Code that checks for possible number of bulls and cows.
-         * I used FIREBASE for the real time communication if you are playing with friend.
+         * For Real time communication used FIREBASE if you are playing with friend.
          * Code to generate hint in any random position of a four digit number without and biasness.
          * Used Audioplayer for music effect.
          * Used Firebase Authentication to authenticate users and add to the database.